jensstigaard/vmix-function-list/README.md

 ## Rendered list
-Check out the directory rendered/ where you can find .json files of rendered complete list of function, either minified or in regular format.
+In the `rendered/` directory you can find .json files of rendered complete list of function, either as minified or in regular format with indentation.

 # Installation and use